At the end of the day you can’t include everything in your board report and you aren’t meant to either.

 3. Business Unit Summary

-Board members will want to see how your projects are progressing with a break-down of the income and expense by project.
+Board members will want to see how your projects are progressing with a break-down of the income and expense by the project.
 This provides more detail than the Unspent Budget report and is just enough detail for the board members to assess the progress that the project is making.

 How to Create Your Board Reports

-Here at Calxa we’ve made it easy for you to create all the reports that you need for your upcoming board meetings.
+Here at Calxa, we’ve made it easy for you to create all the reports that you need for your upcoming board meetings.
 Just link to your accounting software, add your budgets and start creating your board report.

 We’ve created a video showing you How to Automate Board Reporting.
 This video talks you through what reports you can create with Calxa and how to automate their creation whenever you have a board meeting coming up.
 There is also a corresponding blog on Automating Board Reporting, so make sure to have a read too.